slacgismo/regrow/data/docs/Baseline-events.md

    * Heat resulted in derating of conventional generation
    * High clouds, haze, and smoke resulted in derating of solar
    * Hydro generation derated due to below normal water conditions
+   * Natural gas generation capacity was offline, forced out, or under-dispatched
    * Imports from NW limited due to increased demand in NW and intertie derating
 * August 14-15 2020 rotating blackouts ordered by CAISO
 * Supply shortfalls projected for Aug 17-19 required statewide load relief